|

 granules in packets or jars and seal them as tightly

-as possible.
 Others have a different storage advice for

 whole bean coffee and a different one for a ground